Rails Tutorial Help

 - Have you tried running rake db:test:prepare?

-- Did you compare your code to the reference code (or the first edition code) on GitHub?
+- Did you compare your code to the Rails 4.0 reference code or the second edition (Rails 3.2) code on GitHub?

 If your problem is of a general nature, such as having issues installing Rails or configuring RSpec, I suggest posting to Stack Overflow (again using the tags ruby-on-rails and tutorials), sending a message to the Ruby on Rails Talk mailing list, or posting to the Learn_Rails subreddit.
 This will allow other people running into your issue (and not just those following the Rails Tutorial) to benefit from the discussion.
 You can also try asking your question on the Rails IRC channel (#rubyonrails) or the Rails Hotline to get live assistance from other Rails programmers.
 If you have issues specific to RVM, you can often find its creator, Wayne E. Seguin, on the RVM IRC channel.
 For issues deploying to Heroku, please contact Heroku technical support.